 For this purpose, the company is supported by its own internal networks, as well as by a Scientific Committee made up of experts.
-In addition, Servair is taking action in relation to food safety and nutrition by being a member of the ASA association ("Animal, Société, Aliment"), and by participating in various international committees.

-Servair has its own internal microbiological analysis laboratories in Paris and Nairobi, which are accredited in accordance with the ISO 17025 standard, and conducts more than 27,000 analysis a year.
-In 2020, Servair conducted 11,085 laboratory tests.
-The sharp drop in the number of analysis is the result of the decrease in our activity due to the health context.
+Servair has its own internal microbiological analysis laboratories in Paris, accredited in accordance with the ISO 17025 standard, and conducts more than 11,541 analysis in 2021.